peterbhase/peterbhase.github.io/_pages/about.md

 ## About Me

-I am a fifth-year PhD student in the [UNC-NLP](https://nlp.cs.unc.edu/) lab at the University of North Carolina at Chapel Hill, where I am advised by [Mohit Bansal](http://www.cs.unc.edu/~mbansal/).
-My work at UNC is supported by a [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/) and previously by a [Royster Fellowship](https://gradschool.unc.edu/funding/gradschool/royster/membership.html).
+I recently finished my PhD in the [UNC-NLP](https://nlp.cs.unc.edu/) lab at the University of North Carolina at Chapel Hill, where I was advised by [Mohit Bansal](http://www.cs.unc.edu/~mbansal/).
+My work at UNC was supported by a [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/) and previously by a [Royster Fellowship](https://gradschool.unc.edu/funding/gradschool/royster/membership.html).
 Before this, I graduated with a bachelor's degree from Duke University, where my thesis advisor was [Cynthia Rudin](https://users.cs.duke.edu/~cynthia/).
 At Duke I was supported by a [Trinity Scholarship](https://ousf.duke.edu/merit-scholarships/trinity-scholars-program/).

 My research interests center on interpretable machine learning and natural language processing.
 Below are some of the main problems I’ve worked on (publications [here](https://peterbhase.github.io/research/)):
 1. Mechanistic Interpretability